 I joke that my phone is often glued to my hands and this is partly to do with social media; I have made many friends through the Facebook makeup community and I love keeping in touch with them.
-Also as someone who blogs, social media is a necessity to the growth of my blog so I spend many evenings parked on the sofa watching TV with Mr T while tweeting and participating in blogging growth threads.
-I am aware that if I do not do this, my blog will suffer and so the addiction is justified to a certain extent.
+Also as someone who blogs, social media is a necessity to the growth of my blog.
+I spend many evenings parked on the sofa watching TV with Mr T; while tweeting and participating in blogging growth threads.
+I am aware that if I do not do this, my blog will suffer.
+The addiction is justified to a certain extent.

-I hate that I am so addicted to social media as I feel like I sometimes miss out on things going on around me because I have my head buried in my phone.
-I am also ashamed to say that I would not have a prolonged social media break as I always fear I will miss something; I wish I had more willpower but maybe that is a goal for another time.
+I hate that I am so addicted to social media. .
+I feel like I sometimes miss out on things going on around me; because I have my head buried in my phone.
+I am also ashamed to say that I would not have a prolonged social media break.
+I always fear I will miss something.
+I wish I had more willpower but maybe that is a goal for another time.

 A huge pinch of salt will help

 What you see on social media is not the full story; behind the smile, there may be sadness and insecurity just like you.
-People prefer hiding it rather than admitting that they are not perfect, as that is seen as a sign of weakness.
-My advice when dealing with social media is to insert a big, huge pinch of salt and remember that what you see on your screen is not always the full story.
+People prefer hiding it rather than admitting that they are not perfect; as that is seen as a sign of weakness.
+My advice when dealing with social media is to insert a big, huge pinch of salt.
+Remember that what you see on your screen is not always the full story.

 Ciao for now beauties xx